southwick-associates/sadashreg/README.md

 ## File Organization

-### 20xx-qx
+- R: functions shared between different time periods
+- doc: Part of preparing documentation for state-processed dashboards.
+Only should need to be updated infrequently (if ever).

-One folder is included for each iteration of the national/regional dashboard.
+- 20xx-qx: One folder is included for each iteration of the national/regional dashboard.
 Includes code and output (i.e., input for Tableau)

-- 2017-initial: initial sample data used in design (not delivered to clients)
+    + 2017-initial: initial sample data used in design (not delivered to clients)
-- 2017-q4: first run of real data (not delivered to clients)
+    + 2017-q4: first run of real data (not delivered to clients)
-- 2018-q4-prototype: full-year through 2018, first cut (not delivered)
+    + 2018-q4-prototype: full-year through 2018, first cut (not delivered)
-- 2018-q4 (production)
+    + 2018-q4 (production)
-- 2019-q2 (production)
+    + 2019-q2 (production)
-- etc.
+    + etc.

-### data

-Raw data files (and documentation) received from states.

-### doc
+### Example Data

-Part of preparing documentation for state-processed dashboards.
-Only should need to be updated infrequently (if ever).

-**Example Data**: for state-processed data documentation stored on O365 (Data Dashboards > _Analyst Docs > Docs to Share with States)
+For state-processed data documentation stored on O365 (Data Dashboards > _Analyst Docs > Docs to Share with States)

 - State-prepared data example: showing expected input for use in dashboards
 - Standardized database example: shared with MA to demonstrate structure